arturmpinho/coffeeinsider/README.md

 Thirdly, right after submitting the form, a module will pop-up confirming that the offer request has been sent, with an overview of the request.
 At the same moment, a confirmation email will be sent to the user and a request email to the company.

+#### ***News Page***

+The route overview page gives the user the option to choose out of a dropdown list box the port of origin and the port of destination.

+Automatically, a preview of the route will be displayed in a map, followed by the information of the estimate transit time.

+The FAB is present at the bottom right of the page.

+#### ***Glossary***

 #### ***Footer/Contacts***
 The footer will include the points of contact with the company, devided into direct contacts and social links, the later represented solely by its representative icon from
 [FontAwesome](https://fontawesome.com/ "FontAwesome").

 #### ***Modal***
-The modal implemented when summiting the form, is one of the best ways to issue immeadiate feedback to the user.
+The modal implemented when submitting the form, is one of the best ways to issue immeadiate feedback to the user.
 This addresses this user need and at the same times gives the user the sense of being under control of his/her actions.

 [[Back to top]](#table-of-contents)